fgindraud/hawkes/Readme.md

 `make format` will try to format the format the source code using the `clang-format` tool.

-Hawkes uses two header-only libraries which are included in the current code:
+Hawkes uses 3 header-only libraries which are included in the current code:
 - [fmtlib](http://fmtlib.net) formatting library to generate output text
+- [mpark::variant](https://github.com/mpark/variant) to provide the C++17 variant sum type
 - [doctest](https://github.com/onqtam/doctest) as a test framework for unit tests

 License